 Pharmaceutical and cold chain deliveries operate under regulatory frameworks that treat the delivery event itself as a compliance record, not just a logistics event.
 The goods in transit have defined temperature requirements, often between two and eight degrees Celsius for biologics and vaccines.
 A delivery that was completed but whose temperature history cannot be documented is not a compliant delivery.

-Standard ePOD platforms capture a photo and signature.
+Standard electronic proof of delivery platforms capture a photo and signature.
 For pharma, those two data points are necessary but insufficient.
 The chain-of-custody requirement means that every transfer of custody must be documented with the identity of the receiving party, the condition of the goods, the temperature at the point of handover, and the batch or lot number of the delivered product.
 Without all of those fields, the delivery record cannot serve as a GDP-compliant document.

-What pharmaceutical and cold chain ePOD must capture:
+What pharmaceutical and cold chain electronic proof of delivery must capture:

 - Temperature at handover: device-logged or manually entered temperature at the moment of delivery confirmation